5 tips for active listening in schools: try BUILD

-Active listening is an important skill for school leaders to develop to help build relationships with their staff.
+Active listening is an important skill for school leaders and managers to develop to help build relationships with their teams.
 Here are some key points to remember when having conversations with your colleagues.

 Articles / 2 mins read